refracta/dcss-webtiles-extension-module/modules/wtrec/README.md

   - Session names are saved as `username__YYYY-MM-DD_HH.mm.ss`.

 - CNC Lobby playback
-  - On the CNC lobby page, right‑click a wtrec entry to play it directly.
+  - On the CNC lobby page, right‑click Play WTRec button to play.

 ## Commands
 - `/wtrec`: Show a quick summary of WTRec commands.